Blaisorblade/pdbp.github.io/index.md

 Since our goal is to provide an *explicit* program description DSL we add reading as an *explicit* programming capability taking advantage of implicit functions to greatly simplify the definition of `trait ReadingTransformation`.
 Moreover implicit functions greatly improve the *performance* of the meanings of reading.

-Implicit functions replace boilerplate repetition of `implicit` parameters by an *implicitly* available global `val`.
+Implicit functions replace boilerplate repetition of `implicit` parameters by an *implicitly* available global value `implicitly`.
 You may argue that this is *going back in time* since, for years, using globals has been considered to be harmful.
 In fact, instead it is *going back to the future* since

- - those globals are *immutable* `val`'s rather than *mutable* `var`'s (much less prone to harmful code),
+ - the global value `implicitly` is an *immutable* `val` rather than a *mutable* `var` (much less prone to harmful code),
- - more important, those globals are only available in bodies of members having a type that *reflects their availability*.
+ - more important, the global value `implicitly` is only available in bodies of members having a type that *reflects its availability*.

-Our explicit, globally available, reading capability corresponds to the implicitly available global `val`.
+Our explicit, globally available, reading capability `read` closely corresponds to the implicit, globally available value `implicitly`.

+You may argue: why using an explicit `read` member if using an implicitly available `implicitly` value works as well.

+  - using the member `read` instead of the value `implicitly` does not really matter so much,
+  - - just like `implicitly` can only be used in a context where the type system allows it to be used, `read` can only be used in a context where the type system allows it to be used.
+  -
+.
 ### **Introducing `type` `` `I=>` ``**

 Implicit function types `implicit Z => Y` are types like all other ones.